ModoriLabs/noir-symmetric-crypto/aes-128/README.md

 The main function serves as an integration test that:

-- Takes public inputs (key, counter, plaintext, expected ciphertext)
+- Takes public inputs (key, counter, plaintext, ciphertext)
 - Performs AES-128-CTR encryption
-- Verifies the output matches the expected ciphertext
+- Verifies the output matches the ciphertext

 ## Test Vectors